ietf-wg-jose/json-web-proof/draft-jmiller-jose-json-web-proof.md

 ## Issued Form

-When a JWP is first created it is always in the issuer form.
+When a JWP is first created, it is always in the issued form.
 It will contain the issuer protected header along with all of the payloads.

 The issued form can only be confirmed by a holder as being correctly formed and protected, it is NOT to be verified directly or presented as-is to a verifier.
 The holder SHOULD treat an issued JWP as private and use appropriately protected storage.